afloresep/HMDB-clustering/README.md

 This notebook was created to determine the optimal K value for our dataset.

+### Recursive K-means for std data (`std-recursive-kmeans.ipynb`)

+This code is for testing what would happen if we did a new K-means clustering on highly populated clusters after doing a first one.
+If this goes correctly, I will try to implement a recursive method for clustering clusters with more than 20% of total samples.

+Also, plotting was improved

 ## Standardize or Not to Standardize, That Is the Question

 Typically, data is standardized before performing a PCA.